kedarnatha7777/shell/README.md

 source ./<anotherfile>.sh
     pid issaame
-     changes in the current file  after calling the another files by over-riding the values of the another script
+    changes in the current file  after calling the another files by over-riding the values of the another script variable values are changed here
+    because running script will take over the calling script insde to the current script